DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_71_scan-QR.md

 ![Error 1](images/40_error_1.png)

 You’ll probably need to install “Zbar” (or launch it if it’s installed).
 It’s available at http://zbar.sourceforge.net/ and you can view the source code at https://github.com/ZBar/ZBar.
 (Only availble on Windows and Linux, on Mac scroll down to other solutions).
 It’s generally a good idea to not download random programs from file hosting sites.
 But Zbar has been around a long time and we can try to ensure it’s a legit copy.
-If you still don’t want to use Zbar, scroll down to “other solutions”- Otherwise go to https://sourceforge.net/projects/zbar/files/zbar/0.10/.
+If you still don’t want to use Zbar, scroll down to “other solutions”.
+Otherwise go to https://sourceforge.net/projects/zbar/files/zbar/0.10/.
 Make sure that “Modified” is 2009-10-XX:

 ![Zbar](images/40_zbar.png)

 Download the file for your operating system (.exe for Windows and tar.gz or tar.bz2 for Linux).
 No digital signatures are provided, so we are going to generate the SHA256-checksum of the file.
 Open a new terminal and change the directory to where the file is located:

 `$ cd $HOME/Downloads`

 Generate the checksum:

-*on Windows* `> Get-FileHash -a sha256 zbar-0.10-setup.exe`
+*Windows* `> Get-FileHash -a sha256 zbar-0.10-setup.exe`

 You should get the following output:

 ![Zbar hash](images/40_zbar_hash.png)

-*on Linux*:
-`$ sha256sum zbar-0.10.tar.gz`
+*Linux*: `$ sha256sum zbar-0.10.tar.gz`

 Should produce the output:

 `575fa82de699faa7bda2d2ebbe3e1af0a4152ec4d3ad72c0ab6712d7cc9b5dd2  zbar-0.10.tar.gz`

 And:

 `$ sha256sum zbar-0.10.tar.bz2`

 Should produce the output:

 `234efb39dbbe5cef4189cc76f37afbe3cfcfb45ae52493bfe8e191318bdbadc6  zbar-0.10.tar.bz2`

 It’s the best we can do here and Zbar won’t be handling any critical information.
 If the hashes match, you know that you’ve got the same file that was used in this guide.
 If you are okey with that, go ahead and install Zbar and follow the instructions on the screen.
 Go back to Electrum and click the QR-code, you might have to try 2-3 times before it starts.